yorkie/node-httpmocker/README.md

 ### Why?

-Sometimes, you may use these third-party modules like `node-ama`, `node-semantics3` those control how the program call requests over HTTP/HTTPS, so if you wanna accurately filter these requests, it's hacky and ugly.
+Sometimes, you may use these third-party modules like `node-aws`, `node-semantics3` those control how the program call requests over HTTP/HTTPS, so if you wanna accurately filter these requests, it's hacky and ugly.

 Imagine the following aws codes: